ChesterHub/KasaLiving_Reservations/README.md

 Code to paste : `const cacheRoute = workbox.precaching.getCacheKeyForURL("/")
                   workbox.routing.registerNavigationRoute(cacheRoute)`

 If the code is not added, most of the caching still works.
-The only thing that wont work is directly navigating to a specific reservation while offline (unless of course you navigate directly to that reservation while online, then the page will be cached).
+The only thing that wont work is directly navigating to a specific reservation while offline (unless of course you navigate directly to that reservation while online prior, then the page will be cached).